Great Dane Temperament explained: The biggest dog with the biggest heart

 If a Dane shows any aggression, look for potential sources that trigger them.
 It could be a health issue or a territorial instinct.
 Consult a vet or dog behaviourist immediately, as it’s not a typical breed behaviour.

-After reading all the above, we are sure you have fallen in love with them like we did.
+After reading all the above, we are sure you have fallen in love with them as we did.
 To discover if the Great Dane is right for you, you must be honest with yourself.
 Is this dog something you can handle?
 Can you provide a home for the Great Dane where they will thrive, flourish and be the best version of themselves?

 Great Dane Temperament in a nutshell